 Popular blockchains see resources on their network as homogeneous.
-This means that each node on the blockchain needs to fulfill operational tasks like verifying and adding new blocks to the network.
+This means that each node on the blockchain needs to fulfil operational tasks like verifying and adding new blocks to the network.

 Flow, on the other hand, separates these operational tasks.
 It treats resources as heterogeneous.
 So the blockchain sees network bandwidth, computation power, and storage capabilities as separate nodes.

-This means that one node could be executing a new block while another node is still verifying a previous block.
+This means that one node could execute a new block while another node still verifies a previous one.

 What Are Flow Node Roles?

-According to Dapper Labs’ research, heterogeneous nodes improve throughput by a factor of 56 compared to blockchains utilizing full nodes.
+According to Dapper Labs’ research, heterogeneous nodes improve throughput by 56 compared to blockchains utilising full nodes.

 Furthermore, the network separates Consensus and Execution nodes with the principle of deterministic operations.